 We connected with Tourism Talent to find a BDM and within a few weeks they had identified the perfect candidate.
 Their knowledge of our business and our industry matched with their networks makes Tourism Talent the obvious choice when seeking to fill executive level roles.

 Scenic Hotels Group, Head of People and Culture

 Finding tourism expertise at the required level Tomahawk needs has always been a challenge, that is until Tourism Talent launched.
-For two years we tried to fill a role through ‘traditional’ HR firms, Seek and other channels but came up with either no one or a couple expensive mis-hires.
-TT’s processes and ability to find the perfect candidate for our team has played a significant role in our company’s growth and evolution.
+For two years we tried to fill a role through ‘traditional’ HR firms, Seek and other channels but came up with no one, or expensive mis-hires.
+TT’s ability to find the perfect candidate for our team has played a significant part in our company’s growth.